 - Understanding Processing Deficits

-The sooner your childs writing challenges can be systematically addressed, the greater the likelihood of him reaching his potential in writing.
+The sooner your child’s writing challenges can be systematically addressed, the more likely he will be to reach his true potential in writing.

 There are a number of approaches to helping students organize their thinking and get the most out of textbooks.
 Some of the strategies, such as the SQ4R process, are useful in upper elementary, middle, high school, and college levels.